charnelclamosa/credit_system/README.md

 - `PUT /credits/rewards` - Rewards the users by adding credits to the credit wallets of all users based on their activity on the platform.
   - Parameters:
     - amount: Amount that will be used in the formula for getting the activity reward.
 Required.
     - date: Date that will be used for looking up the user's activity..
-Optional, uses `Today - 1` by default.
+Optional, uses `today` as default.